-So disappointed is Newey with F1 he is stepping back from hands on involvement at the end of the season with the Red Bull Racing F1 team and has signed a new deal, where from next year he will be involved in Red Bull Technologies special projects, one of which is believed to be Britain’s America’s Cup challenger.
+So disappointed is Newey with F1 he is stepping back from hands-on involvement at the end of the season with the Red Bull Racing F1 team.
+He has signed a new deal, where from next year he will be involved in Red Bull Technologies special projects, one of which is believed to be Britain’s America’s Cup challenger.

 Newey, of course, has always had an uncanny ability to exploit the “grey” areas of the regulations on his way to designing F1 cars for the Red Bull team that have won four constructors and four drivers world championships between 2010-2113.

-We now have a situation in MotoGP where, just as in F1, there are colour coded control tyres, a freeze on engine development for the “factory” machines during the course of the season and a limit on the number engines available, which for 2014 can only consume a meager 20 liters of fuel per Grand Prix.
-In 2016 it will be mandatory for all the MotoGP teams to use a Dorna supplied ECU and software.
+We now have a situation in MotoGP where, just as in F1, there are colour coded control tyres, a freeze on engine development for the “factory” machines during the season and a limit on the number engines available.
+Which for 2014 can only consume a meagre 20 litres of fuel per Grand Prix.
+In 2016 it will also be mandatory for all the MotoGP teams to use a Dorna supplied ECU and software.

 Jorge Lorenzo becomes airborne trying to avoid backmarker James Ellison.